mikolajgs/spidey/README.md

 # spidey
 Tiny static website generator

-Spidey is a tiny tool that generates static website from HTML and markdown snippets.
-The generated website can contain pages as well as posts.
-HTML code is defined by layouts and snippets, such as header, footer or list of posts etc.  Pages and posts can be written in either pure HTML or markdown.
+Spidey is a tool designed to create static websites from HTML and Markdown snippets.
+The tool enables the construction of websites that include both pages and posts.
+It utilizes predefined layouts and snippets—like headers, footers, and post lists—to structure content.
+You can write pages and posts in either pure HTML or Markdown, which Spidey then seamlessly assembles into a complete static website.
-These guys are glued together to form a static websites.

 Have a butcher's at `src` and `dist` in the `examples` directory to see it in action.